DNTD-Dynamics/ForeForce-mmwave-cobot-safety-system/README.md

   --occupancy-hold 1.0
 ```

 Walk toward the sensor.
 You should see `CLEAR → CAUTION → STOP` as you enter the workspace.
-Stop and stand still — the system holds STOP via micro-Doppler sway detection.
 Step back and the hold releases after the grace period.

 With serial output to an arm controller:
 ```bash